nso89/image-rename/README.md

 # image-rename
-Rename filenames and move it to a destination
+Rename files and move it to a destination

 * [Prerequisites](#prerequisites)
 * [Setup](#setup)